IRMP-org/IRMP/README.md

 You do not need **`myReceiver.resume();`** any more, just delete it.

+The code representation also often changes.
+In IRMP (as in IRLremote) it is more standard and simpler but different.
+Use the code from the [SimpleReceiver example](https://github.com/ukw100/IRMP/blob/master/examples/SimpleReceiver/SimpleReceiver.ino) to print the new code representation.

-If you want to distinguish between more than one remote you may also use `irmp_data[0].address` like it is done in the [Callback](https://github.com/ukw100/IRMP/blob/master/examples/Callback/Callback.ino) example.
+If you want to distinguish between more than one remote you may also use `irmp_data[0].address` like it is done in the [Callback example](https://github.com/ukw100/IRMP/blob/master/examples/Callback/Callback.ino).